seidhr/muna/packages/@seidhr/sanity-plugin-muna-schemas/README.md

 sanity install @sanity/code-input table iframe-pane @sanity/document-internationalization @sanity/language-filter documents-pane @sanity/hierarchical-document-list
 ```

+This schema _depends_ on `config:@sanity/document-internationalization` so it is important to set up this plugin!

 TODO: More detailed installation instructions for `document-internalization` and `language-filter`.

 <!-- ## Configuration